In the Community

 The School of MCB offers scholarships to aspiring kids who want to study dance but whose families can not afford the tuition.
 Each year, scholarship funds are awarded to local youth in need, ages 8 to 18, to provide them with the opportunity to study at our school.

-Special needs children and adults learn and explore the world of dance through MCB’s Danceability initiative.
+Children and adults with different abilities learn and explore the world of dance through MCB’s Danceability initiative.
 This first-of-its kind program in the area was designed by physical therapists in collaboration with MCB dancers – who lead the classes together – to meet the students’ unique needs and abilities.

-Danceability provides a safe and supportive learning environment where people with special needs can grow and develop their skills.
+Danceability provides a safe and supportive learning environment where people with different abilities can grow and develop their skills.
 Learn more.

 Performance Tickets for Non-Profit Agencies